|Oracle® Enterprise Manager Lifecycle Management Administrator's Guide

 All the WLS server values are cloned from the source.

 A WebLogic Domain consists of a set of managed servers running independently or in a cluster, sharing the distributed resources.
 A WebLogic Server cluster consists of multiple WebLogic managed servers running simultaneously and working together to provide increased scalability and reliability.
 The server instances that constitute a cluster can run on the same machine, or be located on different machines.
-You can increase a cluster's capacity by adding additional server instances to the cluster on an existing machine, or by adding machines to the cluster to host the new server instances.
+You can increase a cluster's capacity by adding additional server instances to the cluster on existing machines, or by adding machines to the cluster to host the new server instances.

 The Scale Up / Scale Out Middleware wizard allows you to increase a cluster's capacity by adding additional server instances to the cluster on an existing machine, or by adding machines to the cluster to host the new server instances.